dependency-check-team/dependency-check/readme.md

 ### --no-default-entries

-running `dependency-check package.json --no-default-entries --entry tests.js` won't parse any entries other than `tests.js`.
-None of the entries from your package.json `main` and `bin` will be parsed
+running eg. `dependency-check package.json --no-default-entries --entry tests.js` won't add any default entries despite the main path given being one to a package.json or module folder.
+So only the `tests.js` file will be checked

 ### --extensions, -e